mattmezza/shrtnr/README.md

 ### Click

 It represents an applied rule, it is created when somebody goes to the URI and gets redirected to the matching destination.
 It reports info about the IP address and references the applied rule.

-## Usage

-The `Shrtnr` class offers a very simple API:

-- `shrtn(string $from, string $ip = null) : string` -> Given a URI gives back the destination URL of the rule matching with the `from` field (or throws a `NoRuleException` if no rule is associated with the passed URI)

-## Admin usage

-To add, edit, remove and search for clicks and rules you can check out the DAOs `Clicks` and `Rules` that are exposing a couple of methods for CRUD ops.

 ## Development